 Your PA/PTA should be aware of some of the internal controls listed below.
 Most are required by CR A-660; the few that are not required but are considered best practices by PA/PTAs and other nonprofits are in italics.

 - Counting and handling of any cash, checks, or money orders received must be completed by at least 2 PA/PTA members who may not be related.

-- All funds collected should be deposited into the bank account as quickly as possible.
-(CR A-660 states funds should be deposited within 1, and in any event, no longer than 3 days.)
+- All funds collected should be deposited into the checking account as quickly as possible.

 - Any funds that cannot be immediately deposited in the bank must be securely locked on school premises (e.g., the school safe).
 When PA/PTA funds are secured in the school, the PA/PTA must obtain a written acknowledgment from the principal.
 This acknowledgment must include the amount of money and where the funds are being stored.

 - No funds shall be kept in a member’s home.

 - PA/PTAs may use debit cards in exceptional circumstances: they may only be used to pay for goods and services that cannot be paid for by check.

 - All checks issued by the PA/PTA must be signed by 2 officers who may not be related or reside in the same household.

 - No checks may be written payable to “petty cash” or “cash.”